- Female Genital Mutilation Fact Sheet

 Nevada West Virginia

-What is a child marriage?
+WHAT IS A CHILD MARRIAGE?
 Child marriage is the marriage of a minor below the legal age of maturity, which is 18 in the United States.
-Does this happen in the United States?
+DOES THIS HAPPEN IN THE UNITED STATES?
 Yes.
 Between the years 2000 and 2010, nearly 250,000 children as young as 12 were married in the United States (source: Unchained at Last).
-Is child marriage legal in the United States?
+IS CHILD MARRIAGE LEGAL IN THE UNITED STATES?
 There is no state in the U.S. that does not allow marriage below the age of 18 with either parental and/or judicial consent.
 There are also no mechanisms for judges to determine whether the minor is willfully entering into a marriage or whether there is coercion or force on behalf of the parents (source: Unchained at Last).
-Several states currently have legislation in motion that would outlaw child marriage, including Connecticut, Maryland, Massachusetts, New Jersey, and New York.
+Connecticut, New York, Virginia, and Texas recently passed legislation to prevent child marriage.
+Additionally, several states currently have legislation in motion that would outlaw child marriage, including Maryland, Massachusetts, and New Jersey.
+Yet, no state legislation outlaw’s child marriage with no exceptions.